-Military Divorce
+Oklahoma City Military Divorce Attorney

-Call our office at (405) 331-7884 or contact us online to speak with our experienced Edmond military divorce attorneys.
+Call our office at (405) 331-7884 or contact us online to speak with our experienced OKC military divorce attorneys.
 We work with military personnel throughout the Oklahoma City area and all of Oklahoma County.

 The men and women who serve our country in the United States Armed Forces do so at great personal cost and sacrifice.
 Sometimes, the unfortunate result of that sacrifice is the end of their marriages.
 Whatever the reason for a divorce, the spouses deserve legal counsel who is both personally compassionate and professionally capable of handling the multitude of nuances involved in a military divorce.
 The military divorce attorneys at The Smith Firm bring over 15 years of experience to the table.
-We can help military spouses work towards a fair settlement.
+We can help military spouses work toward a fair settlement.

-The Military Divorce Process in Edmond: Step-by-Step Guide
+The Military Divorce Process in Oklahoma County

-Key Stages in an Edmond Military Divorce
+Key Stages in a Military Divorce

 Key Laws in Military Divorce